 Nicole has been traveling the world her entire life, and with a mother like Judi Wineland, it’s no wonder!
-She joined the family business as Director of Family Expeditions at Thomson Family Adventures and in 2015 launched Thomson Collection, a new brand of hand-tailored, bespoke experiences around the world.
+She joined the family business as Director of Family Expeditions at Thomson Family Adventures and in 2015 launched Thomson Collection, a new brand of hand-tailored, bespoke experiences worldwide.

-She has been to Morocco, Egypt, Turkey, Nepal, Indonesia, Costa Rica, Iceland, and Vietnam, along with many others.
-She has a sharp eye for unique experiences for women and continues to passionately search the world for her next adventure.
+She has been to Morocco, Egypt, Turkey, Nepal, Indonesia, Costa Rica, Iceland, Vietnam, and many others.
+She has a sharp eye for unique experiences for women and continues to search the world for her next adventure passionately.

-Erica began traveling the globe with her parents who were pioneers in adventure travel.
+Erica began traveling the globe with her parents, pioneers in adventure travel.
 She has visited nearly a quarter of the countries in the world.
 This early travel experience gave her a strong sense of independence.
 Erica loves to explore places that are off the beaten path.
-She has twice climbed Kilimanjaro and Ol Doinyo Lengai, spent two weeks orienteering in the Arrigetch Peaks with four women.
-She has also traveled to Pakistan as an environmental ambassador where she was one of six people to climb and summit an unnamed peak.
+She has twice climbed Kilimanjaro and Ol Doinyo Lengai, and spent two weeks orienteering in the Arrigetch Peaks with four women.
+She has also traveled to Pakistan as an environmental ambassador, where she was one of six people to climb and summit an unnamed peak.
 She has traveled to many other exotic destinations, including Egypt, Japan, Morocco, and Indonesia.

 Erica is an accomplished photographer, which is a passion she pursues during her adventures around the world.
 Her experiences traveling as a woman on rigorous, exotic adventures have helped shape who she is today.

-In 2009, Emily’s passion for international travel inspired her to complete a master’s degree in International Development, which offered her the opportunity to spend a summer working with women entrepreneurs in Tanzania.
+In 2009, Emily’s passion for international travel inspired her to complete a master’s degree in International Development, which allowed her to spend a summer working with women entrepreneurs in Tanzania.
 This deep connection to Tanzania led her to join the sales team at Thomson Safaris.
-After spending 5 years as the Sales Manager at Thomson, Emily made the leap to AdventureWomen and the rest, as they say, is history.
+After spending 5 years as the Sales Manager at Thomson, Emily made the leap to AdventureWomen, and the rest, as they say, is history.
 Emily specializes in helping guests find the right adventure and looks forward to helping you plan your next trip!